tristann21/tristann21.github.io/_pages/Guides/torrenting 101.md

 Hydra is a game launcher with a BitTorrent client, a repack scraper (heavily compressed torrents so they can be downloaded quicker and shared more efficiently), and a game downloader built in!
 No account is required to use it.

 When you first download Hydra, you're going to notice you're unable to download any games because there aren't any sources available.
 We have to add them ourselves!
-Luckily, a community-made [resource hub](https://hydralinks.cloud/) was made just for that!
-After you have installed the Hydra launcher, you will be able to click on "Install on Hydra" and it'll automatically add those sources, allowing you to download your games.
+Luckily, a community-made website was made just for that!
+After you have installed Hydra launcher, you will be able to visit [hydralinks.cloud](https://hydralinks.cloud/) and click on "Install on Hydra" which will automatically add those sources, allowing you to download your games.
 Some of them even let you play online as well!

 ![](/assets/img/thumbnail/hydra.png)